mictran8500/Algorithms-Course/README.md

 Pattern Searching,
 "N choose K",
-A dynamic programming solution for the Rod Cutting Problem, and 3 solutions using different optimization techniques (recursion, memoization, tabulation) to the "Pebbles on a Path" problem.
+A dynamic programming solution for the Rod Cutting Problem, and 3 solutions using different optimization techniques (recursion, memoization, tabulation) to the "Most Pebbles on a Path" problem.